CCTV drain camera (plumbing)

 CCTV drain cameras, also known as sewer cameras or pipe inspection cameras, are a line of waterproof, high definition cameras that have become a widely popular technology in the plumbing profession.
-These cameras are advanced diagnostic tools that allow plumbers to execute plumbing inspections with heightened accuracy.
+These cameras are advanced diagnostic tools that allow plumbers to execute plumbing inspections, called CCTV Drain Surveys with heightened accuracy.

 These cameras can vary; the main difference being the size of the pipe the camera ca inspect.
 The total distance they can travel within the pipeline is also a common difference between models.

 Purpose

 CCTV drain cameras are used to uncover any damages or obstructions within the plumbing system.
+They provide a non-invasive and efficient way to assess the internal condition of drainage pipes and sewer systems, ensuring that issues are accurately identified and addressed without the need for disruptive excavation or guesswork.

-They are the modern day technology that is used for surveying and assessing the working condition of water pipes and sewer lines.
+These advanced cameras are equipped with high-resolution imaging and flexible cables that allow them to navigate through various pipe sizes and shapes, capturing clear, real-time footage of the inside of the drainage network.
+As modern-day technology, they are specifically designed for surveying and assessing the working condition of water pipes and sewer lines, making them an invaluable tool for both residential and commercial applications.

-In the plumbing world, these cameras are commonly used to locate any debris buildups, collapsed pipe sections, root infestations, and pipe offsets.
-They allow the professional to form a highly accurate diagnosis.
+In the plumbing world, CCTV drain cameras are commonly used to detect and locate potential problems, such as debris buildups, collapsed pipe sections, root infestations, and pipe offsets.
+By providing a clear visual of the interior of the drainage system, these cameras help professionals diagnose issues accurately and plan effective solutions.
+This level of precision eliminates the need for trial-and-error methods, reducing repair time and cost for property owners.

-How they are used
+Moreover, CCTV inspections are often conducted as part of routine maintenance to prevent serious drainage problems from developing.
+Early identification of minor defects, such as hairline cracks or corrosion, allows plumbers to recommend proactive repairs, extending the lifespan of the drainage system.
+Consequently, CCTV drain cameras contribute significantly to maintaining the overall health and functionality of plumbing networks.